merwaaan/megado/notes.md

 - The Simpsons - Bart's Nightmare:
   - Bart's sprite is not visible

-- Spiderman vs The Kingpin:
-  - pressing start on the intro screen make the screen flash indefinitely, going faster with each key press.

 - Splatterhouse 2: waits for a DMA transfer (bit 1 of VDP status) but we do those in a single step so the flag is always cleared.